lgeeklee/pyvinga/README.md

 pyvinga
 =======

-Python pyVmomi plugin for monitoring vSphere objects with Icinga.
+This plug-in allows you to monitor your vSphere environment from Icinga.
+It allows you to connect to individual ESXi hosts or centralised vCenter servers.
+It uses the Python pyVmomi plugin for connecting to vSphere.

 <img src="http://geeklee.co.uk/github/pyvinga1b.png" alt="Example output">